 - sudo ufw deny from 203.0.113.4

 Knowing how to delete firewall rules is just as important as knowing how to create them.
 There are two ways to specify which rules to delete: by the rule number or by the rule itself.
 This is similar to how the rules were specified when they were created.
-We’ll start by explaining the delete by rule number method.

 If you’re using the rule number to delete firewall rules, the first thing you’ll want to do is get a list of your firewall rules.
 The UFW